cap-js/telemetry/README.md

               - metrics.ingest
 ```

-In Dynatrace:
+In Dynatrace, you need to ensure that the following two features are enabled:
-- Ensure that OpenTelemetry Node.js Instrumentation agent support is enabled:
+1. OpenTelemetry Node.js Instrumentation agent support:
   - From the Dynatrace menu, go to Settings > Preferences > OneAgent features.
   - Find and turn on OpenTelemetry Node.js Instrumentation agent support.
-- Ensure that W3C Trace Context is enabled:
+2. W3C Trace Context:
   - From the Dynatrace menu, go to Settings > Server-side service monitoring > Deep monitoring > Distributed tracing.
   - Turn on Send W3C Trace Context HTTP headers.